-- First Article Inspections (FAIs) continue to be finalized and closed out.
-The FAIs for the individual cars remain open. - The JPB's EMU Manager reports that Stadler's quality staff is insufficient to support the intended production rate. - Discussions are underway with Stadler related to the re-start of supplier audits and a list of planned audits has been provided by Stadler.
-Audits will resume when the suppliers re-open and travel restrictions are lifted. - PMOC Observations and Recommendations: The PMOC is continuing to observe the role of the PCEP's quality management team during start-up and testing.
+• First Article Inspections (FAIs) continue to be finalized and closed out.
+The FAIs for the individual cars remain open.

+- The JPB's EMU Manager reports that Stadler's quality staff is insufficient to support the intended production rate. - Discussions are underway with Stadler related to the re-start of supplier audits and a list of planned audits has been provided by Stadler.
+Audits will resume when the suppliers re-open and travel restrictions are lifted. - PMOC Observations and Recommendations: The PMOC supports the increased emphasis on Systems Integration, Testing and Commissioning, and quality management.
+The PMOC shares the JPB's concern that BBII may noy have adequate resources to satisfy its contractual requirements related to start-up and testing. - The PMOC is continuing to observe the role of the PCEP's quality management team during start-up and testing.
 The PCEP's new ICO has expressed support for the quality program and its role in testing and start-up and stated that he will be looking for additional resources amongst the JPB's current staff.
 A field quality auditor was recently added to the PCEP team.